 4. Underlay for Insulation

 Apart from protecting your carpet or flooring, there are other goals that can be satisfied in choosing different types of underlay.
-An important consideration is the insulation your underlay can provide in preventing heat dissipating through your floor.
+An important consideration is the insulation your underlay can provide in preventing heat from dissipating through your floor.

 This is measured using the TOG rating system that was originally developed by the Shirley Institute.
 The higher the TOG rating the better the insulation your underlay will provide.